virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 With the increasing concerns about greenhouse emissions, many prefer to limit their long-distance travel.
 For some community members with limited mobility, either for family, health, or budget reasons, traditional conferences are off limits altogether, and online events are the only available option.
 Finally, most of the expensive and time-consuming aspects of conference organisation, such as finding a venue, lodging and catering for the participants are gone entirely.
-With planning and logistics out of the way, virtual conferences can be organized much faster and respond to the latest developments.
+With planning and logistics out of the way, virtual conferences can be organized much faster and respond to the latest developments—see a typical timeline in the figure.
 Because of being easier to attend and easily accommodating hundreds of participants, online events are more inclusive, and reach an even broader audience if the talks are recorded.

 ![](planning_checklist.png)